PACS2 drug repurposing pilot screen

 There are also clearly a fair number of replicate-specific hits, indicating intrinsic biological variability also seen in Professor Nicoleta Moisoi’s workup of patient fibroblasts for Project 8p Foundation.

 In spite of that variability, the pilot screen revealed a compound that made 90% of diseased cells appear healthy.
 It’s the lone green point in the positive control cloud of red points.
-Additional testing of the hits — what CRL calls potency screening — is required to confirm their ability to shift diseased-cell morphology towards healthy-cell morphology.
+Additional testing of the hits — potency screening — is required to confirm their ability to shift diseased-cell morphology towards healthy-cell morphology.

 PACS2 Research Foundation is close to making a final decision about advancing to a full screen of the ~5,000-compound Broad Repurposing Hub library (aka SPECS).
 Stay tuned..